Five Minute Facts About Packet Timing

 One last complication is Steps Removed.
 If two boundary clocks are getting their time from the same Grandmaster, then the one which is connected to the Grandmaster through fewer Boundary Clocks is better.
 Transparent clocks don’t contribute to steps removed because they are, … well transparent.

-- ptp best master clock algorithm
+- master clock selection algorithm